-The highest-turnover casino operations in Germany and the Czech Republic are run by the Group tral server at several locations in order to satisfy the respective preferences of their guests.
-The required option of a direct interface for use by the relevant authorities is also available.
+The highest-turnover casino operations in Germany and the Czech Republic are run by the Group

 During late January in London, at the world's most important gaming trade fair, the "International Gaming Expo 2010" (IGE), Austrian Gaming Industries GmbH presented a whole series of new products.
 In addition to the new cabinet series NOVOSTAR® SL and the latest games, a modern server-based gaming platform also made its first appearance.